gardener-attic/component-spec/doc/proposal/03-component-repository.md

 also provide the possibility to store technical artefacts together with the *Component Descriptors* in the *Component Repository* itself as so-called *local blobs*.
 This allows to pack all component versions with their technical artefacts in a *Component Repository* as a completely self-contained package.
 This is a typical requirement if you need to deliver your product into a fenced landscape.

+Local blobs could be referenced in the *resources* section of a *Component Descriptor, e.g. if the blob contains a binary, or in the *sources* section, e.g. if the blob contains a tar archive of a git repo.

 As we assume that OCI repositories will become the leading storage technology for technical artefacts and will often be the backend of *Component Repository* implementations, *Component Repositories* provide methods